Enaah/laravel-livewire-tables-docs/content/en/display/Customizing-table-rows-and-cells.md

 }
 ```

-<alert>The footer methods follow the same principals but, here's an example on modifying the cell based on the sum of some data in the table.</alert>
+<alert>The secondary header/footer methods follow the same principals but, here's an example on modifying the cell based on the sum of some data in the table.</alert>

 ```php
 public function setFooterDataClass(Column $column, $rows): ?string